nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Constraints:
 * **NAME**
     - Alphanumeric string of any length.
 Special characters allowed are ' ', '/' and '-'.
+Cannot be purely numeric.
 * **PHONE NUMBER**
     - Must be exactly 8 digits long and start with 3, 6, 8 or 9 (adhering to Singapore phone numbers).
     - Only numeric characters are allowed